zcyph/coinport/README.md

 **Dependencies**

+It is recommended to do this within a virtual environment.
 You'll need to install pycoingecko, pyexcel_ods and termcolor:

 `pip install pycoingecko`